Statistical Mechanics of Support Vector Regression: Theoretical Framework

-\emph{Model Capacity and Effective Sample Size.\textemdash} Our results show that the phase boundary is described by the effective load $\tilde\alpha = 1$ (see \figref{fig:figure2}).
-This is demonstrated both for $E_{tr}$ and $E_g$ in \figref{fig:figure3}, where we also observe an excellent agreement with experiments. \\ For training error $E_{tr}$, the phase transition happens at $\alpha = 1$ in ridge regression ($\varepsilon=0$), while in SVR ($\varepsilon>0$) the transition occurs for larger $\alpha > 1$ (\figref{fig:figure3}a).
+Our analysis reveals that the phase boundary is governed by the effective load $\tilde\alpha = 1$ (see \figref{fig:figure2}).
+This critical point is clearly observed for both training error $E_{tr}$ and generalization error $E_g$ in \figref{fig:figure3}, where the theoretical predictions closely match empirical results.

+In ridge regression ($\varepsilon = 0$), the training error undergoes a phase transition at $\alpha = 1$.
+For SVR with $\varepsilon > 0$, the transition shifts to a higher value $\alpha > 1$ (Fig.~\ref{fig:figure3}a).
 This is expected since larger tube sizes allow for more \textit{capacity} in the sense that more samples can be fit satisfying $E_{tr} = 0$.
 Hence, the transition for non-zero $\varepsilon$ occurs at some critical load $\alpha_c > 1$

-which satisfies $\tilde\alpha = 1$ (see \figref{fig:figure3}a inset).
-The critical load $\alpha_c$ is the maximum amount of training examples that can be fit within an $\varepsilon$-tube and, in analogy to classification capacity \cite{chung2018classification}, can be used as a measure that ties representational geometry to the precision of continuous decoding tasks. \\ The computation of $\alpha_c$ requires solving the equations in Eq.~\ref{eq:self_consistent} which are in general analytically intractable.
-However, it can be exactly solved for our toy model Eq.~\ref{eq:train_gen_error_toy} at the criticality (see SI.\ref{sec:SI_toy_data_model}).
-The solution asymptotically behaves as
+so that $\tilde\alpha = 1$ (see \figref{fig:figure3}a, inset).
+This critical value $\alpha_c$ represents the maximum number of training examples that can be fit within an $\varepsilon$-tube and, in analogy to classification capacity \cite{chung2018classification}, can be used as a measure that ties representational geometry to the precision of continuous decoding tasks.

+Computing the capacity $\alpha_c$ requires solving the coupled equations in Eq.\eqref{eq:self_consistent} which are, in general, analytically intractable.
+However, it can be exactly solved for our toy model Eq.\eqref{eq:train_gen_error_toy} at the critical point $\tilde\alpha = 1$ (see SI.\ref{sec:SI_toy_data_model}).
+In this case, the solution asymptotically has the form:

-which gives an explicit relation between $\alpha_c$ and the perceptual discriminability through Eq.~\ref{eq:critical_epsilon}, and captures the fact that imposing lower discriminability allows fitting more samples with zero training error.
+Through Eq.\eqref{eq:critical_epsilon}, this result explicitly links the capacity $\alpha_c$ to discriminability $d'$, and shows that lower discriminability (larger tube sizes) permits fitting more training samples without error.

-Furthermore, it allows us to connect the representational properties to the capacity since $d'$ depends on $\sigma$ and $\beta$.
+Furthermore, it allows us to connect the model's capacity to its representational properties since $d'$ explicitly depends on model parameters $\sigma$ (noise) and $\beta$ (task correlation).
 For fixed tube size $\varepsilon$, discriminability $d'$ increases with more noise and task correlation.
 On the other hand, when the noise geometry is completely orthogonal to the task ($\beta=0$), the noise magnitude does not affect $d'$ and hence the capacity.